vippsas/vipps-epayment-api/migration.md

 ## Express Payments

-Express payments on the ePayment API will be available soon.
+Express payments in the ePayment API will be available soon.

 ## Partial Cancellations